KevinMGranger/presentation9/09-legacy-notes.markdown

-# Plan 9's Legacy

-- Where it's used today

-# Ideas that live on

-- Linux:
-	- /proc
-	- 9p
-	- 9p virtio
-	- namespaces (cgroups)

-- OSes:
-	- Inferno
+- Inferno: plan9, but with a vm
+- Plan B & Octopus:
+	- some userspace changes, a Microkernel, new ways of organizing some things
-	- Akaros
+	- orchestration worked differently
+	- Honestly?
+Not sure.
+No man intro, no 2-line summary.
-	- Octopus
+- Akaros:

-- plan 9 from user space (plan9port)

-# The rfork'd (children)
+	- Inferno, but with a giraffe

-- 9front
+- 9front: you know...
-- Harvey OS
+- Harvey OS:
+	- GCC / clang, 64-bit.
+	- Experiment a bit.